 By this time, I was deep into researching what made company culture tick at the best organizations.
 I learned that giving employees more control was the best way to engage and motivate them, especially from a distance.
 I looked for the best tools to help them bridge the gap.
 We ultimately settled on the Slack suite of communication apps for staying in touch and on the same page.

 We also revised our meeting protocols to put folks in charge, where possible, and to let them know when their presence was required.
 With the easier way to exchange files and information, relevant players could be prepped and assembled as the situation demanded.
-Suddenly, we could adapt to day-to-day developments and act as a group.
+We were quickly able to adapt to day-to-day developments and act as a group.

 We divided our meetings by type, each with a level of urgency, attendance, and mission, and we named each type for instant recognition:

-We took one more transparent step to achieve the kind of agility we’d need to work effectively as a dispersed group.
+We took one more transparent step to achieve the kind of agility needed to work effectively as a dispersed group.
 The people calling meetings or looking for specific answers should be able to contact the right source the first time.
-So, we compiled a definitive roster of who does what in the company, and why.
-This would save time wasted on the phone and arm us with the necessary information to make decisions.
+So we compiled a definitive roster of who does what in the company, and why.
+This saved time wasted on the phone and armed us with the necessary information to make decisions.

 Today, we keep these mechanisms up to date, with continual reminders about current roles and goals, virtual work requirements, and meeting parameters.
-Particularly when working remotely, team members who interact long-distance must be paying attention and not multitasking.
+Particularly when working remotely, team members who interact long-distance must pay attention and not multitask.
 To ensure that meetings are attractive as well as productive, we start on time, end early, and stick to a relevant agenda, with each person expected to do their part and follow what the speaker has to say.

 This type of accountability, along with the freedom to work from home plus a virtual open-door communication policy, has become the backbone of our revitalized culture.
 Self-examination keeps employee autonomy, mastery, and purpose embedded in our culture—satisfying the very intrinsic needs that research shows engage people in their work.